 1. Enable 3D Acceleration (VirtualBox)

-Increase Video Memory to at least 128 MB.
+• Increase Video Memory to at least 128 MB for better rendering.

 2. Update Guest Additions/VMware Tools

-Outdated tools can prevent GUI from loading.
-Install or update:
+Outdated integration tools can prevent the GUI from loading.
+Use the apt-get command to install or update these utilities:

 sudo apt update